"In the immediate aftermath of 9/11 we did some things that were wrong. We did a whole lot of things that were right, but we tortured some folks."

 And with dozens of people having since been released without charge, and at least a quarter of them officially declared to have been "wrongfully detained", the effects of torture live on with the victims, burned into their minds.

-In this episode of Fault Lines, we explore the plight of these men struggling to overcome their harrowing experiences of torture since leaving CIA-run black sites.
+In this 50-minute Fault Lines special, we expand on our original film The Dark Prison, exploring the plight of the men struggling to overcome their harrowing experiences of torture since leaving CIA-run black sites.

 Source: Al Jazeera